mdrideout/fireproof_closet/README.md

 ### How it Works
-Fireproof Closet is a combination of a custom ImageProvider called `FireproofImage` which is capable of acquiring and caching images from Firebase Storage, and the [Isar](https://github.com/isar/isar) database to store and manage the data in persistence.
+Fireproof Closet is a combination of a custom ImageProvider called `FireproofImage` which is capable of acquiring and caching images from Firebase Storage, and the [Hive](https://pub.dev/packages/hive) database to store and manage the data in persistence.

 ### Cross Platform
-- [Isar](https://github.com/isar/isar) is a Rust-based database that has blazingly fast speeds on all Flutter platforms.
+- [Hive](https://pub.dev/packages/hive) is a cross-platform database that has fast speeds on all Flutter platforms.
 - The rest of the Fireproof Closet system is written in Dart which is inherently cross-platform

 ### Speed Example